Ecommerce: The latest in digital retail transformations

 Diversified product ranges

-Not only are businesses pivoting, they’re changing their product ranges to include essential items including hand sanitiser and masks.
+Not only are businesses pivoting, they’re changing their product ranges to include essential items including hand sanitizer and masks.
 Manufacturers are also jumping on this trend too.
-Damien mentions famed beer brewer Carlton United Breweries pivoting their efforts to make hand sanitiser out of the alcohol they already have.
+Damien mentions famed beer brewer Carlton United Breweries pivoting their efforts to make hand sanitizer out of the alcohol they already have.

 Video conference advertising